Bloc/Webflow-BlocJams-Screencasts/07-album-covers-and-interactions.md

 * created a hover-out to move down 300px at 350ms ease-in and opacity of 0%
 * created a second step for hover-out to move to origin
 * added the `0% opacity on load` interaction to the `albumDetails`

+Now we can see how our overlays appear only when a user interacts with them.
+A simple hover animation can make a world of difference in the interactivity of a site.

 Let's create another hover effect for our play button: